 Dreamweaver is an Adobe application, originally developed by Macromedia.
 It is used to create and manage websites.
 During this Dreamweaver course you will learn how to use Dreamweaver.

-In Dreamweaver you can see both code and design.
-This gives you a wealth of options to save time: you can concentrate on code and type it by hand if you need this, you can concentrate on the design while tweaking the stylesheets and to top it off you can see code and design simultaneously and tweak the code to see the results in the design.
-This is what you will do during this course: you will learn HTML code and CSS code and you will learn how to use Dreamweaver to save a lot of time.
+Dreamweaver shows you both code and design simultaneously, giving you a wealth of options to save time: you can concentrate on code and type it by hand while Dreamweaver helps speed this up.
+Concentrate on design while tweaking the stylesheets and create interactivity between multiple pages using different types of links, and even forms.
+Learn HTML code, CSS code and learn how to use Dreamweaver to save a lot of time.

 This Dreamweaver course teaches you HTML code and CSS code first.
 This makes you independent of any web editor like Dreamweaver and even allows you to check and change code in WordPress.